Skip to main content

 Konditional's guarantee is qualified:

 For statically-defined flags and rules, the compiler enforces type correctness and evaluation is non-null.
-When configuration crosses the JSON boundary, correctness is established via validation and explicit error handling (ParseResult), not via compile-time guarantees.
+When configuration crosses the JSON boundary, correctness is established via parsing and explicit error handling (ParseResult), not via compile-time guarantees.

 Compile-Time Domain